Posted: June 25, 2019 by Erica Sandeno

 After my oldest child was diagnosed with cancer, this truth hit me even harder.
 The to-do list, the freshly mowed grass, the flowers actually getting watered after they were planted, the checkbook balanced to the penny and the meal plan actually being executed didn’t matter anymore.
+Being a perfectionist didn’t matter anymore.
 People and time were what mattered.

 However, I swung too far the other way.
 I got into an “all or nothing” mode of thinking.
 I knew that I could not perform tasks to the level that I wanted to, so I was paralyzed into not starting things at all.
 That was hard on my mind as well.
 I still had perfectionist thoughts and desires, but now I was feeling guilty for them.
 I started to dislike myself and be upset by my own personality.
 Self-critical, another trait I have since learned belongs to a true perfectionist.
 I would think “Why am I like this?!”